Dannners/PDF_Detacher/README.md

 PDF File Detacher

-It simply detach a file attached to you PDF.
+It simply detach a file attached to your PDF.

 Use: python3 detacher.py FILE.pdf